google/santa/Docs/details/santa-driver.md

 ###### KAUTH_SCOPE_VNODE

-For example here is how santa-driver starts listening for `KAUTH_SCOPE_VNODE` events.
+Here is how santa-driver starts listening for `KAUTH_SCOPE_VNODE` events.

 ```c++
 vnode_listener_ = kauth_listen_scope(
     KAUTH_SCOPE_VNODE, vnode_scope_callback, reinterpret_cast<void *>(this));
 ```

-The function `vnode_scope_callback` is then called for every vnode event.
+The function `vnode_scope_callback` is called for every vnode event.
 There are many types of vnode events, they complete list can be viewed in the kauth.h.
-Santa is only concerned with regular files that are generating  `KAUTH_VNODE_EXECUTE ` [1] and `KAUTH_VNODE_WRITE_DATA` events.
+There are many types of vnode events, the complete list can be viewed in kauth.h.
+Santa is only concerned with regular files generating `KAUTH_VNODE_EXECUTE` [1] and `KAUTH_VNODE_WRITE_DATA` events.
 All non-regular files and unnecessary vnode events are filtered out.

-Here is how santa-driver stops listening for `KAUTH_SCOPE_VNODE` events
+Here is how santa-driver stops listening for `KAUTH_SCOPE_VNODE` events:

 ```c++
 kauth_unlisten_scope(vnode_listener_);